Drug and Alcohol Rehab Centers for Seniors and Elderly Adults Near Me

-There are more than 43 million people aged 65 and up living in the United States.
+There are more than 43 million older adults aged 65 and up living in the United States.
 Accepting help for substance abuse and addiction is fraught with stigma for many people, especially for the large population of seniors.
 Being in addiction treatment with younger generations often is not an optimal recovery situation.

 The aging of the baby-boom generation is resulting in a dramatic increase in levels of illicit drug use among adults 50 and older.
 These increases may require the doubling of substance abuse treatment services needed for this population by 2020.
-Now decades later, there is an aging population in need of age-specific addiction rehab.
+Now decades later, there is an senior population in need of age-specific addiction rehab.

 Addiction in older adults can be difficult to deal with due to how the body reacts as it ages.
-For example, while a younger person may not experience severe symptoms of withdrawal from a substance during the detoxification (detox) process, an older adult may react much differently.
+For example, while a younger person may not experience severe symptoms of withdrawal from a substance during the detoxification (detox) process, an elderly individual may react much differently.